-Ants that invade homes are led to the property by an enticement.
-Damp soil is one of the siren calls for ants.
+Various factors entice ants into your home and damp soil is one of their siren calls.
 If you have an outdoor faucet that leaks or a pipe in the crawl space that has a slow, steady drip, an ant colony has a ready supply of H2O to hydrate the population.

 Inspect your home in the spring and autumn to find places where the soil is moist or you have standing water near the home.
 Tighten up leaks, repair cracked pipes, and tighten fittings on fixtures and your plumbing lines.